arcticlula/Goalie-Rotation-Timer/README.md

 # Goalie-Rotation-Timer
 This is a device to help keeping track of who's turn it is to be the goalie.

 Normally we use an interval timer app (on my phone) so i wanted to have an independent device to help me keep track.
+It's also possible to add scored goals to keep track of the score.